MA Controlled Substances Registration (MCSR) Research Licenses

 Background

-In Massachusetts any drug used as an intervention in a research study is considered a controlled substance and is classified into Schedules I to VI or as an investigational new drug/IND.
-The Massachusetts law, Title 105 CMR 700.009, requires that every principal investigator (PI) who is conducting research involving any drug must be covered by a Massachusetts Controlled Substances Registration (MCSR) Research License.
-This means that drug research should not commence until the PI has an active MCSR Research License from the MDPH.
+In Massachusetts any drug used as an intervention in a research study is considered a controlled substance.
+Each study drug is classified into Schedules I to VI or as an investigational new drug (IND) under an Investigational New Drug application.
+Massachusetts law, Title 105 CMR 700.009, requires that every principal investigator (PI) who is conducting research involving one of more drugs must be covered by a Massachusetts Controlled Substances Registration (MCSR) Research License.

 1. the drug research involves an investigational new drug (IND[no matter who holds the IND- whether the PI, another PI, the sponsor, or a pharmaceutical company]and